-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Canada Chrome Corporation (formerly ChromeCana Ltd.) which was incorporated in Ontario, Canada on February 20, 2009, SMD Mining Corporation, which was incorporated in Ontario, Canada on January 16, 2008, Canada Chrome Mining Corporation which was incorporated federally on June 4, 2010, 7207565 Canada Inc, which was incorporated Federally on July 15, 2009 and 6949541 Canada Inc, which was incorporated Federally on March 31, 2008.
-The latter four companies have been inactive since their inception and the latter two were disposed of during the year.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Canada Chrome Corporation (formerly ChromeCana Ltd.) which was incorporated in Ontario, Canada on February 20, 2009, SMD Mining Corporation, which was incorporated in Ontario, Canada on January 16, 2008 and Canada Chrome Mining Corporation which was incorporated federally on June 4, 2010.
+The latter two companies have been inactive since their inception.